 Peerform personal loans are touted as being hassle-free funding options for a variety of loan needs.
-The online application process connects borrowers in 45 states with funding from investors on its peer-to-peer platform.
+The online application process connects borrowers in 45 states with investors on its peer-to-peer platform.
 And because it recommends a credit score of only 600, fair credit borrowers may find success when applying.
-Simple repayment terms may also appeal to some borrowers.
+Simple repayment terms may also appeal.

 But Peerform is not for everyone.
 Funding can take more than two weeks, interest rates can be high, and Peerform charges an origination fee on all loans.
 Borrowers who need less than $4,000 or more than $25,000 should look elsewhere.